 AnneMarie said Drs.
 Triaca and Yi thoroughly explained her condition and treatment options, going to great lengths to help ease her anxiety after seeing a news story about the risks of the mesh sling.

 “Dr. Triaca returned our call and talked to us for 35 minutes,” she said.
 “Every one of my questions and my husband’s questions were answered.”

 AnneMarie said it was reassuring to her and Don that Drs.
 Triaca and Yi met together with them to prepare them for the procedure, then worked together during the surgery in August of 2018.

 “There were no surprises, before or after,” she said.
 “Everything they told me to expect, even when I went home, went exactly as they had said.”

 She said she hopes sharing her experience will encourage other women suffering with the same condition to seek treatment.

 “Why feel so miserable when this procedure can give you your life back,” she said.

 Expert Urology Care Close to Home

-In addition to its office on Concord Hospital’s campus, the Center’s board-certified urologists practice in New London, Plymouth, and Wolfeboro, making it convenient for you to be seen close to home no matter where you live in Central New Hampshire.
+In addition to its office on Concord Hospital’s campus, the Institute’s board-certified urologists practice in New London, Plymouth, and Wolfeboro, making it convenient for you to be seen close to home no matter where you live in Central New Hampshire.